Progressive assessment and workplace-based assessment program guide

 The progressive assessment framework recognises that individual registrars develop competencies at different rates and at different stages.
 For this reason, all assessments in the WBA program are criterion referenced, allowing registrars to demonstrate progress over time and at different rates against defined criteria that describes the performance expected at the level of Fellowship.1

 The defined endpoint is the point at which a doctor is deemed competent for unsupervised practice in Australia – the RACGP standard for Fellowship.
-All assessments in the WBA program will be rated against the standard for Fellowship.
+All assessments in the WBA program after the EASL will be rated against the standard for Fellowship.

 The Curriculum and syllabus is a key instrument in WBA.
 Its seven core units represent the knowledge, skills and attitudes expected of all Australian general practitioners.
 They include the five domains of general practice together with the Aboriginal and Torres Strait Islander health and rural health units.
 Within the five domains of general practice there are fifteen core competencies that describe what is expected of a competent GP.